 The Big Three's campaigns spilled over to other firms in various ways.
-Most importantly, The Big Three's advocacy led the proxy advisory firm Institutional Shareholder Services (ISS) to announce in 2018 that they would soon begin recommending that investors vote against the chair of the nominating committee at companies with no women directors.
-ISS's vote recommendations shape how many institutions vote, particularly institutions with smaller ownership stakes (Malenko and Shen, 2016).
-ISS directly attributed its change in policy to the campaigns of BlackRock, State Street, and the 30% Coalition, which Vanguard joined in August 2017 (Mishra, 2018; Papadopoulos, Kalb, Valderrama, and Balog, 2018).
+The Big Three's advocacy led the proxy advisory firm Institutional Shareholder Services (ISS) to announce in 2018 that they would soon begin recommending that investors vote against the nominating committee's chair at companies with no women directors.
+ISS's recommendations shape how many institutions vote, particularly those with smaller ownership stakes (Malenko and Shen, 2016).
+ISS directly attributed its change in policy to the campaigns of BlackRock, State Street, and the 30% Coalition, which Vanguard joined in August 2017 (Mishra, 2018; Papadopoulos, et al., 2018).
 The Big Three's advocacy also fostered the expansion of programs designed to recruit and train women for board positions and led companies to send more females to enroll in executive education (Murray, 2019).
-For example, Yale University launched its Women on Boards program, which prepares women to search for seats on corporate boards, in 2017 and hosted its first cohort in 2018.
+For example, Yale University launched its Women on Boards program, which prepares women to search for corporate board seats, in 2017 and hosted its first cohort in 2018.
 Such training increases the supply of female directors to firms irrespective of their Big Three ownership.

-Based on these analyses, we conclude that The Big Three's campaigns explain between fifty and one hundred percent of the increase in the annual growth of female directors between 2016 and 2019, with the number likely well above the lower end of that range.
+Based on these analyses, we conclude that The Big Three's campaigns explain between seventy-five and one hundred percent of the year-over-year increase in female directors between 2016 and 2019 and between a third and two-thirds of the overall increase in female directors.